khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Recent-Updates.md

  + Preferences for all of the above.
  + Improved terminal emulation.
 Pretty much everything termcap uses on popular Linux distros for "vt100", "screen", and "linux" style terminals should be supported.
+     + Half-bright black now supported.
+     + vt100 extended characters are now supported.
+(Boxes and lines.)
+     + Fixed bug related to tabbing while on a tab stop.
  + Improved French Translation (Thanks eauland@github!)

 Bug Fixes: